 Getting there early is one of the simplest ways to get ahead of the competition.
 And yet this simple leadership tactic is often lost in the frenzy of overbooked schedules.
-Getting up early gets work done.
-Getting to the race early positions you for a fast start.
-Getting to the show early gets the best view.
+Getting a fast start gets work done.
+Getting to the race before others positions you for a fast start.
+Getting to the show early gets the best seat.

 When Early is the New Late

 “I think we consider too much the good luck of the early bird and not enough the bad luck of the early worm.” –Franklin D. Roosevelt

 Sebastian (then 3) and I were waiting in the daycare parking lot for them to turn on the lights at 7 am.
 The big operations review was scheduled for 8 am in our headquarters building across the street.
 At 6:58, my phone rang.
 It was my bosses’ secretary whispering into the receiver.
 “Karin where ARE you?
 The corporate jet arrived early and everyone’s in their seats ready to start, but YOU.
 John asked me to call.”